 At the moment there is a total neglect of the Socio-Economic importance of the multiple water basins and inland waterways to the country’s sustainable development; In the recent past, particularly in the international news media, a lot has been reported about the level of criminality in the Gulf of Guinea due to the limited government security presence in the open ocean space thereby incubating banditry.
 A blue Economy initiative presents an opportunity to bring that ecosystem under control.

-The Blue Economy in recent times, has been professed by experts as an important missing component of the Nigerian economy in the search for an assured antidote to a struggling economy.
+Create a platform to bring all stakeholders together for the objective of agreeing on the framework for creating a sustainable Nigerian Blue Economy; The Blue Economy in recent times, has been professed by experts as an important missing component of the Nigerian economy in the search for an assured antidote to a struggling economy.
 However, COVID-19 and the total collapse of the energy trade finally laid bare the abject inadequacy of the current monocentric Nigerian economy to support the basic needs of ordinary people.

 Nigeria’s 850 km plus Atlantic coastline to a significant degree remains a wilderness waiting to be tamed and harnessed for all its bountiful natural resources for the benefit of the people;